-The majority of infected persons have symptoms so mild that they see no need for medical attention.
-Of the approximately one-third of infected persons who do suffer a clinical illness, the symptoms are primarily those suggesting community-acquired pneumonia.
-For most such patients, it is not possible without specific laboratory testing to distinguish Valley Fever pneumonia from that caused by other etiological agents.
+Approximately two-thirds of infected persons have symptoms so mild that they see no need for medical attention.
+Of the approximately one-third of infected persons who do suffer a clinical illness, the symptoms are primarily those suggesting community-acquired pneumonia (CAP).
+For most such patients, it is not possible without specific laboratory testing to distinguish Valley fever from pneumonia caused by bacteria or other etiological agents.^{2,3} Other symptoms include body aches and rashes which has prompted the synonym of "desert rheumatism."

-Whether diagnosed or not, most infections are controlled by induction of immunity, although the associated illness may last for many weeks to many months.
-Approximately 5% to 10% of infections result in pulmonary sequelae, and 1% or less result in the spread of the infection outside of the lungs.
-This leads to destructive lesions in the skin, bones, joints, meninges, and virtually any other organ or tissue in the body to which the infection has spread.
-These complications produce a large amount of chronic morbidity and cause an average of fewer than 200 deaths annually in the United States (Table 2).
+Whether diagnosed or not, most infections are eventually controlled by induction of cellular immunity, but the associated illness often lasts for many weeks or many months.
+Approximately 5% to 10% of all infections, with or without symptoms, result in pulmonary sequelae, and 1% or less result in the spread of the infection through the bloodstream beyond the chest (dissemination).
+Dissemination most frequently involves skin, bones, joints, or the meninges, but virtually any other organ or tissue in the body can become infected.
+These complications often require consultation with specialists in Pulmonary Medicine or Infectious Diseases and may produce extensive morbidity.
+A survey of death certificates identify an average of 140 deaths annually in the United States.
+A recent public health investigation in Arizona found that death certificates might underreport Valley fever as a cause of death by seven-fold.4